 Potential U.S. 301 improvements emerged again in 2005.
 Ideas under consideration focused the construction of a new U.S. 301 highway along the "Ridge Alternate" previously discussed in 1992 and 1994, and the creation of a new freeway connector from U.S. 301 at Mount Pleasant east to Delaware 1 near Boyds Corner.
 Construction was projected to take two and a half years to complete, pending environmental impact statement approval by the FHWA and funding availability.

-The "Green Alternative" was selected as the most preferable corridor for the new U.S. 301 toll road around Middletown.
-Planned as a limited access route, U.S. 301 will travel a new alignment west of Middletown and cross old U.S. 301 on a northeasterly trajectory to SR 896, east of Mount Pleasant.
-Advancing from there, the toll road will tie into the SR 1 Turnpike north of the Biddles Toll Plaza.
+The "Green Alternative" was selected as the most preferable corridor for the U.S. 301 toll road around Middletown.
+Planned as a limited access route, the alignment for U.S. 301 runs west of Middletown and crosses old U.S. 301 on a northeasterly trajectory to SR 896, east of Mount Pleasant.
+Advancing from there, the U.S. 301 toll road ties into the SR 1 toll road north of the Biddles Toll Plaza.
 A two lane, limited access spur route will travel along the Ridge line northward from new U.S. 301 to the south end of the Summit Bridge, where SR 15, 71 and 896 intersect.6

 The first contract for the toll road was awarded on November 13, 2015.
-The $70-million project to build the northernmost two segments of the 14-mile expressway kicked off in January 2016.7 Additional work on the remainder of the route south to the state line followed by February 2016, though the contract for work on the spur to Summit Bridge had yet to be awarded by August 2016.
-Completion of the $470-million highway is scheduled for December 2018.8 See the U.S. Route 301 Project Development web site for additional information and updates.
+The $70-million project to build the northernmost two segments of the 11-mile expressway kicked off in January 2016.7 Additional work on the remainder of the route south to the state line followed by February 2016, though the contract for work on the spur to Summit Bridge had yet to be awarded by August 2016.8 Completion of the $636-million highway was scheduled for January 1, 2019.
+It opened finally on January 10.9 See the U.S. Route 301 Project Development web site for additional information and updates.

 U.S. 301 Delaware Mileage: 14.93